Unsupervised Representation Learning - an Invariant Risk Minimization Perspective: Variational Invariant Auto-Encoder

-The relevant distribution for the decoder is the \textbf{conditional likelihood} probability \( P^e(X|Z_\mathrm{inv}, Z_e) \).
+The relevant distribution for the \textbf{Decoder} is the \textbf{conditional likelihood} probability \( P^e(X|Z_\mathrm{inv}, Z_e) \).
 Invoking the causal structure, we note that when conditioned on $Z_\mathrm{inv}$ and $Z_e$, the environment $e$ provides no additional information about $X$.
 Thus

-This is a \textbf{causal mechanism}, meaning that it's independent of its source $Z$ distribution, which means that any interventions (changes in the distribution) of $Z$ won't effect the decoder.
-It's also worth mentioning that the decoder does not receive any explicit information of the environment, as the invariant (causal) mechanism is stable across different environments, as assumed in causality theory.
+This is a \textbf{causal mechanism}, meaning that it's independent of its source $Z$ distribution, which means that any interventions (changes in the distribution) of $Z$ won't affect the decoder.
+Note that the decoder does not receive any explicit information of the environment, as the invariant (causal) mechanism is stable across different environments, as assumed in causality theory.